Homemade Christmas and Hanukkah Gifts

 I just got finished making a set of Christmas cards for my grandmother to send.
 She's already excited!

-A pack of white cardstock (250 sheets) is about $7 at Office Depot.
+A pack of white cardstock (250 sheets) is about $16 at Office Depot.
 I used an Angel holding a star and ribbon stamp (pretty expensive, about $14) and a tree stamp (I don't remember how much) and a few other odds and ends (like colored pencils.)
 But the stamps are reuseable, and one sheet of cardstock makes two cards (one sheet of cardstock can also be used to make the envelope in which to send your card).
 One pack of cardstock could theoretically make about 150 cards (75 sheets) and 175 envelopes.
-(I may have the price or number of sheets wrong since it's been a while since I bought this stuff.)

 For my family and coworkers, I make candy every year.
 People just go nuts over homemade chocolate covered cherries (I found the recipe in my Better Homes & Gardens cookbook.)
 Truffles are made with chocolate and whipping cream and people really like those, also.